Ivy12419/Nuclear-AutoClicker/README.md

 ## Note on Antivirus Warnings
 Because Nuclear AutoClicker automates mouse and keyboard input, some antivirus programs (including Windows Defender) may flag it as potentially unsafe.
-This is a **false positive** — the application does not contain malware and is safe to use.
+This is a **false positive**,  the application does not contain malware and is safe to use.
 If you encounter a warning, you can safely allow the program to run.